Renters Insurance vs. Landlord Insurance: What's Covered?

 FALSE: Landlord insurance protects property owners if something happens that prevents them from using their property to produce income.
 Circumstances may include periods of landlord-tenant disputes or damage to the property that renders it uninhabitable.
 Flood, fire, hurricane, snow, and ice damage are typically covered issues.

-Landlord insurance also provides pay for an attorney if needed to resolve a dispute, including discrimination or libel.
+Landlord insurance provides payment for an attorney when one is needed to resolve disputes, including discrimination or libel.
 The premium for this kind of insurance is higher than typical homeowners insurance because it offers coverage beyond the risk of hazard damage to the property.
 However, considering the events it can cover, it can be a valuable investment.

 MYTH #6: I won’t be able to confirm if my tenants continue their coverage.

-Unquestionably, any renter or landlord would benefit from adequate renters and landlord insurance.
+The benefits of renters insurance for landlords are undeniable.
 Without these critical protections, tenants leave themselves exposed to severe property loss or liability claims.
 Landlords also risk substantial loss if a damaging event occurs while skating through the lease with just a homeowners policy.

-If you're a homeowner planning to rent your home, see our free guide below created just for you!
+If you're a homeowner planning to rent your home, learn how to manage rental property with our free guide below.